adamtow/promptkit/docs/English.md

 ## type (Optional) Text
 Specifies how the message will be interpreted and presented to the user.
 Valid values include:

-- **text** (default): For manual prompts, the message is displayed in an Ask For Input action dialog.
-For handsfree prompts, the message is spoken to the user and Dictate Text action captures the user's input.
-This type can be combined with the `choices` array to accept only certain responses.
+- **alert**: Displays the message in a modal alert dialog for manual prompts.
+If specified, the `title` of the prompt will be used as the title of the alert.
+Otherwise "PromptKit" will be used.
+Tapping OK will continue the execution of PromptKit.
+Tapping Cancel will terminate the shortcut.
+For handsfree prompts, the message is spoken to the user.
 - **confirm**: Prompts the user for a Yes, No, or optional Cancel response.
-- **number**: Prompts the user to enter a number.
-Verifies that the user entered a valid number.
-Supports validation tests of equality, less than, greater than, and between.
-- **list**: Prompts the user to choose from a list of choices.
 - **date**: Prompts the user to enter a date.
 Manual prompts will display the standard iOS Date picker.
 Voice prompts will use the Get Dates From Input action to convert dictated text into a date.
 - **dateTime**: Prompts the user to enter a date and time.
 Manual prompts will display the standard iOS Date and Time picker.
 Voice prompts will use the Get Dates From Input action to convert dictated text into a date and time.
-- **time**: Prompts the user to enter a time.
-Manual prompts will display the standard iOS Time picker.
-Voice prompts will use the Get Dates From Input and Format Dates actions to convert dictated text into a time.
+- **list**: Prompts the user to choose from a list of choices.
-- **history**: in PromptKit Stories, this Prompt type allows the user to go back to a certain point in a Story.
+- **history**: in PromptKit Stories, this Prompt type allows the user to go back to a previous point in a Story.
 For both manual and handsfree prompts, it displays a menu of available scenes to return to.
 More information on how history works can be found in the [PromptKit Story History](#promptkit-story-history) section.
-- **quickLook**: Displays the message in a Quick Look window for manual prompts.
-For handsfree prompts, the message is spoken back to the user.
-- **markdown**: Interprets the message as markdown.
-For manual prompts, it converts the markdown to HTML and displays a webpage to the user.
-For handsfree prompts, it converts the markdown to Rich Text and speaks it to the user.
 - **html**: Interprets the message as HTML, converts it to a webpage and displays in a Quick Look window or Safari window.
 Specify `useSafari` to true to open the URL in Safari.
-- **url**: Opens a Quick Look window or Safari to the supplies URL.
-Specify `useSafari` to true to open the URL in Safari.
-- **alert**: Displays the message in a modal alert dialog for manual prompts.
-If specified, the `title` of the prompt will be used as the title of the alert.
-Otherwise "PromptKit" will be used.
-Tapping OK will continue the execution of PromptKit.
-Tapping Cancel will terminate the shortcut.
-For handsfree prompts, the message is spoken to the user.
+- **none**: No message is displayed to the user.
+This type is used commonly in PromptKit Stories as a separator between scenes.
 - **notification**: Displays the message in a notification banner with manual driven prompts.
 If specified, the `title` of the prompt will be used as the title of the notification.
 Otherwise "PromptKit" will be used.
 Specify `notificationSound` to true to display a sound during the notification (default is no sound).
 For handsfree prompts, the message is spoken to the user.
+- **number**: Prompts the user to enter a number.
+Verifies that the user entered a valid number.
+Supports validation tests of equality, less than, greater than, and between.
+- **quickLook**: Displays the message in a Quick Look window for manual prompts.
+For handsfree prompts, the message is spoken back to the user.
 - **result**: Displays the message in a modal dialog for manual prompts.
 For handsfree prompts, the message is spoken to the user.
-- **none**: No message is displayed to the user.
-This type is used commonly in PromptKit Stories as a separator between scenes.
+- **speak**: Speaks the message to the user.
+- **text** (default): For manual prompts, the message is displayed in an Ask For Input action dialog.
+For handsfree prompts, the message is spoken to the user and Dictate Text action captures the user's input.
+This type can be combined with the `choices` array to accept only certain responses.
+- **time**: Prompts the user to enter a time.
+Manual prompts will display the standard iOS Time picker.
+Voice prompts will use the Get Dates From Input and Format Dates actions to convert dictated text into a time.
+- **url**: Opens a Quick Look window or Safari to the supplies URL.
+Specify `useSafari` to true to open the URL in Safari.

 Voice-driven prompts can specify the `speakChoices` option to verbally list out the choices after speaking the message.